Moexipril and Hydrochlorothiazide

 The opposite effects of Moexipril and Hydrochlorothiazide on serum potassium will approximately counterbalance each other in many patients, so that little net effect upon serum potassium will be seen.
 Initial and periodic determinations of serum electrolytes to detect possible electrolyte imbalance should be performed at appropriate intervals.

-Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
+Cough: Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 ACE inhibitor-induced cough should be considered in the differential diagnosis of cough.
-In placebo-controlled trials with moexipril hydrochloride/hydrochlorothiazide, cough was present in 3% of moexipril hydrochloride/hydrochlorothiazide patients and 1% of patients given placebo.
+In placebo-controlled trials with moexipril hydrochloride and hydrochlorothiazide tablets, cough was present in 3% of moexipril hydrochloride and hydrochlorothiazide tablets patients and 1% of patients given placebo.

 Information for Patients

-Patients should be cautioned that lightheadedness can occur with moexipril hydrochloride/hydrochlorothiazide, especially during the first few days of therapy.
-If fainting occurs, the patient should stop taking moexipril hydrochloride/hydrochlorothiazide and consult the prescribing physician.
+Symptomatic Hypotension: Patients should be cautioned that lightheadedness can occur with moexipril hydrochloride and hydrochlorothiazide tablets, especially during the first few days of therapy.
+If fainting occurs, the patient should stop taking moexipril hydrochloride and hydrochlorothiazide tablets and consult the prescribing physician.

 All patients should be cautioned that excessive perspiration and dehydration may lead to an excessive fall in blood pressure because of reduction in fluid volume.
 Other causes of volume depletion such as vomiting or diarrhea may also lead to a fall in blood pressure; patients should be advised to consult their physician if they develop these conditions.

-Increased serum lithium levels and symptoms of lithium toxicity have been reported in patients receiving ACE inhibitors during therapy with lithium.
-Because renal clearance of lithium is reduced by thiazides, the risk of lithium toxicity is presumably raised further when, as in therapy with moexipril hydrochloride/hydrochlorothiazide, a thiazide diuretic is coadministered with the ACE inhibitor.
+Lithium: Increased serum lithium levels and symptoms of lithium toxicity have been reported in patients receiving ACE inhibitors during therapy with lithium.
+Because renal clearance of lithium is reduced by thiazides, the risk of lithium toxicity is presumably raised further when, as in therapy with moexipril hydrochloride and hydrochlorothiazide tablets, a thiazide diuretic is coadministered with the ACE inhibitor.
 These drugs should be coadministered with caution, and frequent monitoring of serum lithium levels is recommended.

-Nitritoid reactions (symptoms include facial flushing, nausea, vomiting and hypotension) have been reported rarely in patients on therapy with injectable gold (sodium aurothiomalate) and concomitant ACE inhibitor therapy including moexipril hydrochloride/hydrochlorothiazide.
+Gold: Nitritoid reactions (symptoms include facial flushing, nausea, vomiting, and hypotension) have been reported rarely in patients on therapy with injectable gold (sodium aurothiomalate) and concomitant ACE inhibitor therapy including moexipril hydrochloride and hydrochlorothiazide tablets.

-Thiazide diuretics may decrease arterial responsiveness to pressor amines (e.g., norepinephrine), but not enough to preclude effectiveness of the pressor agent for therapeutic use.
+Pressor Amines: Thiazide diuretics may decrease arterial responsiveness to pressor amines (e.g. norepinephrine), but not enough to preclude effectiveness of the pressor agent for therapeutic use.

-In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, coadministration of NSAIDs, including selective COX-2 inhibitors, with ACE inhibitors, including moexipril, may result in deterioration of renal function, including possible acute renal failure.
+Non-Steroidal Anti-Inflammatory Agents including Selective Cyclooxygenase-2 Inhibitors (COX-2 Inhibitors): In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, co-administration of NSAIDS, including selective COX-2 inhibitors, with ACE inhibitors, including moexipril, may result in deterioration of renal function, including possible acute renal failure.
 These effects are usually reversible.
 Monitor renal function periodically in patients receiving moexipril and NSAID therapy.

 Moexipril has been used in clinical trials concomitantly with calcium-channel-blocking agents, diuretics, H2 blockers, digoxin, and cholesterol-lowering agents.
 There was no evidence of clinically important adverse interactions.
 In general, ACE inhibitors have less than additive effects with beta-adrenergic blockers, presumably because both work by inhibiting the renin-angiotensin system.